-Finally, we know that pricing can often be an issue when choosing whether or not to invest in something like a bidet.
-The good news is that with so many options for features, bidets come in a variety of prices for many types of budgets.
+Pricing can often be an issue when choosing whether or not to invest in something like a bidet.
+The good news is that with so many options for features, there are bidets for many budgets.

 If you aren’t interested in heated water or extra features, you can find a bidet for under $50 without a problem.
 If you want heated water, expect the price to rise closer to $100 or more.
 Extra features and controls will have bidets costing several hundred dollars.
 And if you’re looking for a whole toilet replacement, you can easily spend thousands of dollars getting a super-smart, luxurious bidet.

 If you are interested in finding a reasonably priced model, swing by our guide to the best bidet toilet seat deals.
 We update it constantly, so it’s an excellent place to begin.

 One of the touted benefits of a bidet is that you don’t need to buy toilet paper anymore.
 Of course, that’s not really true – you’ll still need some toilet paper, but you’ll use a lot less.
 Studies have shown that Americans spend around $182 per year on toilet paper, and that number has gone up in recent years.
 Most of that can be saved if everyone in a household uses a bidet.